Chapter 17

 Jessie accepted the weapon, “John…take care of my little boy!”

-The Seeker opened his mouth but he never got the chance to speak.
+The Seeker opened his mouth to speak but he never got the chance …

 “Just be careful,” looking on with motherly concern before turning to take her position as rear guard.